 Kathryn Bostic is the first female African-American composer to be a member of the Academy of Motion Picture Arts & Sciences.
 She composed scores for Middle of Nowhere, Dear White People, Toni Morrison: The Pieces I Am and Clemency, which comes out Dec.
 27. She won the African-American Film Critics Association (AAFCA) award for best music, for Middle of Nowhere.
 She also has written for television, theater and orchestra.
 The Pittsburgh Symphony Orchestra premiered her work The August Wilson Symphony, inspired by poems and plays of the renowned playwright.

 Icelandic composer Hildur Guðnadóttir entered the major Hollywood scene by performing solo cello on scores for The Revenant and Arrival.
+She won an Oscar for her score for the 2019 film Joker, and composed the music for the 2022 films Tar and Women Talking.
 She worked with composer Johann Johannsson on Sicario and wrote the music for the sequel Sicario: Day of the Soldado.
-She also composed the score for the new film Joker, as well as scores for various TV series.
-She won an Emmy for her score for Chernobyl.
+She She won an Emmy for her score for the limited TV series Chernobyl.

 Iranian-German composer Ramin Djawadi is best known for writing the music for Game of Thrones, which won two Emmys.
 But his work in film scores goes back to the early 2000s, with collaborations with Hans Zimmer and Klaus Badelt, before his first solo outing in 2004, Blade: Trinity.
 He also scored the first Marvel series film Iron Man, as well as Pacific Rim, A Wrinkle in Time and the TV series Westworld.